-The Stages Carbon for SRAM BB30 and Mountain GXP models are compatible with a wide variety of cranksets from SRAM.
+The Stages Carbon for 30mm and Mountain GXP models are compatible with a wide variety of cranksets from SRAM.
 To help clear up any confusion on your specific model, we have a few tips on determining if your SRAM mountain crankset is compatible.

 With all power meter models, it is important that you also check for adequate clearance on your bike frame by performing our basic compatibility test, illustrated here.